zuhrisaifudin/gatsby/docs/docs/how-to/adding-common-features/adding-forms.md

 title: Adding Forms
 ---

 Gatsby is built on top of React.
 So anything that is possible with a React form is possible in Gatsby.

-Additional details about how to create React forms can be found in the [React forms documentation](https://reactjs.org/docs/forms.html) (which happens to be built with Gatsby!)
+## Basic form creation in React

 Start with the following page.